 Both can state/ confirm an event has occurred in the past (eg I did do it, I have done it) - again with an implication of something more recent with ‘have’.

-This is nowhere near my field of expertise (if only I could remember what that was :smile: ) and I’d have to call upon an expert @garethrking to prevent me digging a hole any deeper for myself, if you were to ask me a question!! :grimacing:
+This is nowhere near my field of expertise (if only I could remember what that was ) and I’d have to call upon an expert @garethrking to prevent me digging a hole any deeper for myself, if you were to ask me a question!!

-Diolch yn fawr for those answers : the general feeling seems to be that… I’d better go on the way I’m used to. :slightly_smiling_face: Well, I’ll follow that advice !
+Diolch yn fawr for those answers : the general feeling seems to be that… I’d better go on the way I’m used to.
+Well, I’ll follow that advice !
 Anyway, some precisions are nice to know, even if the differences won’t create an incomprehension.

 I indeed did not want a translation in welsh, I just wanted to know “the situations uses” in english, and by the way, know if welsh worked the same.
 And you helped.
 So, thanks again.

 When I speak breton, it’s just “oral memory”, I don’t make analysis, but we also have a specia way of conjugating, a sort of"double way" .
-I don’t know if similar to welsjh : I’ll tell you when I am abble to see that : in some (many !) years !.. :slightly_smiling_face:
+I don’t know if similar to welsjh : I’ll tell you when I am abble to see that : in some (many !) years !..

-I’ve seen her but I’ve forgotten to ask her (I probably wouldn’t use this construction, the tenses work together just can’t think of an example of when I’d use it)
+I saw her but I forgot to ask (this works) I’ve seen her but I’ve forgotten to ask her (I probably wouldn’t use this construction, the tenses work together just can’t think of an example of when I’d use it) I saw her but I’ve forgotten to ask her (as I said above - I don’t think the tenses compliment each other here) I’ve seen her but I forgot to ask (this one works)

 “O’n i” is a similar tense to “J’etais” (sorry - I’ve lost French accents because I’ve set my keyboard to Welsh instead…).
 “O’n i yn y parc ddoe” is like “J’etais dans le parc hier”.